qmlbook/qmlbook/en/ch07/index.rst

 .. note::

-    We had difficulties with shadows in the Qt5 alpha release.
+    We had difficulties with shadows in the Qt 5 alpha release.

 A path can be visually enhanced using shadows with the 2D context object.
 A shadow is an area around the path with an offset, color and specified blurring.
 For this you need can specify a ``shadowColor``, ``shadowOffsetX``, ``shadowOffsetY`` and a ``shadowBlur``.
 All of this needs to be defined using the 2D context.
 The 2D context is your only API to the drawing operations.